-- Visuals such as positive birth affirmations (note: The Birthing Journey’s Instagram coming soon) or beautiful landscapes, a favourite place or wonderful memories of past adventures can provide a great focal point.
+- Visuals such as positive birth affirmations (make sure you follow The Birthing Journey’s Instagram) or beautiful landscapes, a favourite place or wonderful memories of past adventures can provide a great focal point.

 - Even a favourite stuffed toy from your childhood or one you’ve got ready for your precious bub can provide reassuring comfort and help the oxytocin flow.